tordaro/joint_ownership_management/README.md

+# Joint ownership manager
-A Django-based web application focused on managing parking and electric vehicle charging for a small joint ownership company.
+The joint ownership manager (JOM) is a Django-based web application focused on managing parking and electric vehicle charging for a small joint ownership company.
 It offers basic yet essential functionalities to streamline parking space allocation and manage charging stations efficiently.

 ## Key Features